facebookresearch/exca/docs/infra/introduction.md

-# Exca - Computation and caching
+# Exca - Execution and caching

 This is an explanation to why `exca` was built.
 If you are only intereseted in how to use it, you can move to [tutorials](tutorials.md) and [how-to](howto.md) pages.